Common problems with imports and how to solve them

 ⚠️ Sometimes the preview may appear correct for some attributes, but not all.
 Please check your actual file settings to ensure you are importing data correctly.

-If your import was successful, but certain things didn't appear, check your Import Logs.
+If your import was successful, but some information didn't appear in your account, check your Import Logs.

-ℹ️ If you cannot figure it out, reach out.
+ℹ️ If you can't figure it out, reach out.
 Make sure to send over the CSV you are struggling with and we will see what we can do.

 - Learn about Import Logs to view more information about your imports